 Yes, and James always takes the games very serious which makes it even funnier on set.

-Q10) Is there anything you’d like to see Dembe get to do on the show that we haven’t seen from him before?
+Q10) Is there anything more you’d like to see Dembe do on the show that we haven’t seen from him before?

 I would like to see him with his family more, and also some interaction with an Imam or going to Jummah, etc.